brycewray/hugo_solo/README.md

 ## How to use

 1. Clone this to a local repo.
-2. Make appropriate changes to `config.toml` to conform to your site’s parameters.
+2. Make appropriate changes to `config.yaml` to conform to your site’s parameters.
 3. Once you have [installed Hugo](https://gohugo.io/getting-started/installing/), run `hugo serve` from your terminal app.
 You can then view the site in [http://localhost:1313](http://localhost:1313) on your computer.
 4. Read the sample posts and their Markdown files to see how everything works.
 5. Edit the content to make it your own!